 My name is Tosha Schiffli and I’m so glad you stopped by, friend.
 Welcome to My Mom’s Junk!
 My story began almost 8 years ago.
 My Mom’s Junk is my blog and cottage business.
-It started as a “happy accident” when I inherited a garage full of junk from my neurotic but lovable Mom.
+It started as a “happy accident” when I inherited a garage full of junk, from my neurotic but lovable Mom.
 She is a hoarder and collects clutter like 10-year-old boys collect Pokemon cards.
 There was 30 years worth of stuff to go through.
 We laughed…”Umm…what was she thinking?
 She saved my Motley Crue posters?!?” we cried…”I cannot believe she did not take care of this.
 It’s worth a fortune!
 We persevered: “Look at what I found!
 I cannot believe it!”
 She divided her belongings between my sister, an interior decorator who had just moved back from LA (who says she traded “Manolos for manure”), my newly divorced baby brother, and myself.

-They turned up their nose at most of the stuff I wanted.
+Thankfully, my siblings turned up their nose at most of the stuff I wanted.
 Otherwise this might be a different “About Me” page.
 To them, everything I begged for looked like junk.
-It was, but I transformed them piece-by-piece.
+Technically, it was.
+But I lovingly transformed them piece-by-piece.
 I started posting my before and afters online.
 The rest, as they say, is history.
 Recently, My Mom’s Junk has evolved into something much, much more.
 It is a place for me to create, share inspiration, and stories about my crazy, beautiful family.
 If you are new to My Mom’s Junk, please check out my latest projects here, get a good laugh here, a little inspiration here, and some yummy recipes here.